josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![Type BatchScore as the Name under the General tab](media/adf-ml-notebook-general.png 'Databricks Notebook General Tab')

-5. Select the **Settings** tab, and select **+ New** next to the Linked service drop down.
+5. Select the **Azure Databricks** tab, and select **+ New** next to the Databricks Linked service drop down.
 Here, you will configure a new linked service which will serve as the connection to your Databricks cluster.

     ![Screenshot of the Settings tab](media/adf-ml-settings-new-link.png 'Databricks Notebook Settings Tab')